GoogleCloudPlatform/cloud-testenv-broker/README.md

 # (you can find the generated files in $GOPATH/src/google)

-# You can test your enviroenemnt by running the broker in standalone mode
+# You can test your environment by running the broker in standalone mode
 ./run-broker.sh

 ```